 Most investors choose to automatically reinvest their distributions in the fund; that is, the distribution is automatically used to buy new units in the fund.
 Even though a distribution will cause the unit value of your investment to decrease, the acquisition of additional units compensates for this price drop.
-The overall value of your investment remains the same, other than through regular market fluctuations.
+The overall value of your investment remains the same, other than changes due to regular market fluctuations.

 It is important to note that a distribution is not a profit and is not related to a fund’s performance, yield or rate of return.
-It is possible for a fund to have a negative rate of return in a given year while still paying distributions.
+It is possible for a fund to have a positive rate of return in a given year while not being required to make a distribution.

 As a general rule, distributions may be required if a fund earns income in excess of the expenses it incurred during the year.
 When this happens, income, dividends and/or capital gains are distributed to investors, and T3 slips are issued for investments held in non-registered accounts.